Oct 24, 2017

 tachometer on the right, and a 7-inch full-color Thin Film Transistor (TFT)

-as audio and navigation app icons.
+audio and navigation app icons.
 The screen is also where the rider confirms

 settings for systems like HSTC and electric preload adjustment.
 The switches

-themselves, used for selecting settings and controlling the systems,
+themselves, used for selecting settings and controlling the systems, are now

-An optional feature for 2018, the Home Link System is a convenience when rides are
+optional feature for 2018, the Home Link System is a convenience when rides are

 just beginning or coming to an end, as it enables the rider to program the

-motorcycle with garage-opening and -closing remote-control
+motorcycle with garage-opening and -closing remote-control information.
+The

 All 2018 Honda Gold Wing and Gold Wing Tour come equipped with heated grips,

-for the next set of tight, twisting corners, and the new suspension solutions are
+the next set of tight, twisting corners, and the new suspension solutions are

-meant to help tackle these sections of road with increased
+meant to help tackle these sections of road with increased confidence, while

-On the Gold Wing Tour, front and rear damping force are electrically
+the Gold Wing Tour, front and rear damping force are electrically adjusted, with

 The Gold Wing model has manually adjustable rear preload.